BrahimFakri/Patient-Health-Data-Analysis-And-Feature-Extraction-For-Machine-Learning/README.md

-## Instructions on how to use the codes in the repository
+## Instructions on how to use the repository

 The datasets used to replicate the embeddings generation are publicly available at: [physionet](https://physionet.org/content/haim-multimodal/1.0.1/).